5 Ideas For The First Week Of School

 2. Play Some Games

 Next up, I always make sure to include some games during my first week of school planning.
-It's no secret that kiddos love games and using them is a great way to kick off the year on a positive note.
-When it comes to game choice, I like to keep things simple and choose something most kiddos are familiar with- BINGO!
+It's no secret that kiddos love games, and using them is a great way to kick off the year on a positive note.
+When it comes to game choice, I like to keep things simple and choose something most kiddos are familiar with.

-If you want to try BINGO out in your room to help break the ice with your kiddos, be sure to grab my FREE Short A CVC BINGO set.
+Try BINGO out in your room to help break the ice with your kiddos by grabbing my FREE Short A CVC BINGO set.

 These simple words will be perfect for new first graders settling back into a school routine!
+It's a bit of review and community building all in one.
 I love playing BINGO as a whole group, but this game is also great for small groups.

 I Have, Who Has